chuckhoupt/autoindex_strapdown/README.md

 For simplicity, the example above is hosted at `ais.habilis.net`.
 To install on your own host, download or git-clone Autoindex-Strapdown, and adjust the htaccess directives to point at local URLs for the Javascript, CSS and icons.
-Add the extra conf option `stapdown` to self-host Strapdown.
+Add the extra conf option `strapdown` to self-host Strapdown.
 I.e.:

 `conf = {theme: 'bootstrap', title: '', strapdown: '/sd/strapdown.js'}`